 Lewa Wildlife Conservancy offers good wildlife viewing throughout the year, but heavy rain can interfere with your safari.
-The reserve’s lodges are closed in April and November because the condition of the roads is a problem in those Wet season months.

 The climate within the park is mild – mid to late twenties during the day, much cooler at night – and its location, close to the equator, means only small variations in temperatures year-round.
 Don’t forget to pack warm clothing for wildlife watching in the morning.